 Although my older pages on thesitewizard.com have half-hearted attempts at including keyword tags, all my newer pages do not.
 Those older pages either pre-date the death of the keywords tag era or were based on an older template of my website that had the keyword meta tag.
 With the updating of my site design somewhere after the turn of the century (or whereabouts), all my new pages no longer have the tag.

-If you also have old pages with keyword tags, you can do the same as I did: just ignore them.
+If you also have old pages with keyword tags, you can do the same as I do: just ignore them.
 Alternatively, if you can be bothered, you can also remove them at your leisure when you happen to update the page.
-They neither do your site any harm, nor do they help it.
-It's the equivalent of adding nonsensical HTML tags to your web page: they will be ignored by everyone, search engines and browsers alike.
+Where Google is concerned, they neither do your site any harm nor help it.
+(It's the equivalent of adding nonsensical HTML tags to your web page: they will simply be ignored.)
+Of course, if you think you stuffed your old keywords tag with so many words that it becomes suspicious, you may want to remove it so that Bing doesn't downgrade your site in their search results.

 If you have a new web page, don't even bother with the keywords tag.
 If you feel you must use a meta tag somewhere, see my article How to Use Meta Tags for Search Engine Promotion for more useful ones instead.
 The tags mentioned there are still recognized by today's engines.